operating-function/pallas/README.md

 -   To build the `plunder` executable via nix, run `nix build .#plunder` (flakes-compatible nix required).
 Targets for `rex` and `plock` are also available.
+    - This requires building 1 or more GHCs, which can be rather intensive.
+There is also risk that, once built, the GHCs may be nix-GC-ed, thus requiring rebuilds.
+For this reason, we expose a build target for haskell.nix build environment.
+This can be combined with nix profiles to ensure persistence:
+      `nix build .#hnix-roots --profile ./hnix-roots`